PEL 629 – onshore South Australia

 The Company has completed a first year work programme that included reprocessing and interpretation of 1000 line km’s of existing seismic and extensive geochemical analyses and basin modelling work that supports the hydrocarbon potential in the Lower Sawpit Shale and Casterton formation.

 A recent independent review of all the work on PEL 629 has concluded that a study programme is required to determine what work should be included in a formal year two work programme.
 The Company will now execute this study programme with a view to establishing what will create value within the licence.
-The South Australian government are holding a licence round that includes licences adjacent to PEL 629 this year and the results will be indicative of the future farmout potential in the area.
+The South Australian government plans a new licensing round to include areas adjacent to PEL 629.
+The results will be indicative of farmout potential in the area.

 High Power Petroleum have farmed into the licence for a 25 per cent. interest, with the option to go to a 50 per cent, interest through paying for a $1 million seismic programme.